 This type of account also offers superior performance but only for files.
 Suggested for enterprise use or high-scale applications.

-If you only use page blobs and need premium high-speed storage, this one’s it.
+If you only use page blob and need premium high-speed storage, this one’s it.

 This is where we explain some of the terms used above.
-There are four ways to use your Azure storage:
+There are four ways to use your Microsoft Azure’s storage:

 It serves as storage for unstructured data such as text or binary data.
 In fact, it is a massively scalable object-store.